Vaihtoehtoiset kirjoitusmuodot

 - (intransitive) To take part in a race (in the sense of a contest).

-- (intransitive) Of a motor, to run rapidly when not engaged to a transmission.
+- (intransitive, of a motor) To run rapidly when not engaged to a transmission.

 Esimerkit